Efficient Multi-round LLM Inference over Disaggregated Serving: Online Adaptive Scheduling

 where $\theta_{p_i}$ denotes the $i$-th prefill worker's parallelism strategy and $\mathrm{prefill\_queue}_{i}$ denotes its prefill queue.
 The three terms correspond to the estimated time cost of (i) prefill computation, (ii) transmitting the KV cache back and forth, and (iii) queuing on the prefill worker.

 Based on the estimated time cost, the prefill task will be routed to the one with the lowest cost.

-\textbf{Discussion.} Although our adaptive routing mechanism needs to gather the shared metadata (windowed statistics and queuing information) from different workers, this is done concurrently.
+\textbf{Discussion.} Although our adaptive routing needs to gather the shared metadata (windowed statistics and queuing information) from different workers, this is done concurrently.
 And the time cost estimation is extremely fast.
-Thus, the overhead of this mechanism is minor.
+Thus, the overhead of this mechanism is minor (detailed in \S\ref{sec:expr}).